See the full listing of drama courses in the Course Catalog.

 Senior Capstone Experience

-A student may satisfy the senior obligation in drama in one of three ways: a production thesis in directing, performance, or design; a playwriting thesis in which the student writes a play that is presented in either a staged (rehearsed) reading or in full production; or a traditional research thesis in the areas of theatrical criticism, theory, or history.
+A student may satisfy the Senior Capstone Experience in drama in one of three ways: a production thesis in directing, performance, dramaturgy or design; a playwriting thesis in which the student writes a play that is presented in either a staged (rehearsed) reading or in full production; or a traditional research thesis in the areas of theatrical criticism, theory, or history.
 The department believes that the production option is the more appropriate way to fulfill the obligation, since it synthesizes the critical/theoretical and practical/performance aspects of the study of drama.
 A research thesis may be elected only in cases in which the student has demonstrated an unusual enthusiasm for and distinction in critical, theoretical, or historical inquiry.